 When our daughter started on solids, we wanted a travel high chair because at a minimum we knew we would want to eat breakfast in the hotel before leaving for our daily outing.
 We needed a way to secure her to a chair, as the lap option just hasn’t worked well for us.
 Maybe it’s just our kids, but they are MESSY!

-We have travelled with a MyLittleSeat ever since, but we’ve often seen recommendations for clamp-on travel high chairs.
+We have traveled with a MyLittleSeat ever since, but we’ve often seen recommendations for clamp-on travel high chairs.
 We were intrigued to compare it to what we have used.
 Here is what we came up with: